 Doubling | +0.512517 |

-All three plays for soft 20 result in a long-term positive expectation but standing beats the other two moves, producing the greatest value for the player.
-It beats doubling earning you roughly 16 pence more per every pound wagered.
+All three plays for soft 20 result in a long-term positive expectation, but standing beats the other two moves, producing the greatest value for the player.
+It outperforms doubling, earning you roughly 16 pence more for every pound wagered.
 Compared to hitting, standing produces approximately 40 pence more in terms of expected value.

 When the Dealer’s Upcard is Weak

-Whenever players find themselves in a situation where they are dealt a good hand such as soft 19 or soft 20, their only choice should be to stand (or double down under some playing conditions) even if the dealer’s upcard is 3, 4 or any other weak card.
+Whenever players are dealt a strong hand such as soft 19 or soft 20, their only choice should be to stand (or double down under specific conditions) even if the dealer’s upcard is 3, 4 or another weak card.
 The total value of their hand is sufficient against any of the dealer’s upcards.

 Meanwhile, this percentage increases to 43.9% in H17 variants that implement six full packs of cards.
 The odds favour doubling, not standing, under such conditions since the goal is for the player to extract greater winnings from the dealer’s higher disadvantage.